Indra7pro/Indra7pro/README.md

 # Hi, I'm Indranil 👋

-Engineering student at Netaji Subhash Engineering College (NSEC), building embedded systems and robotics — from flight controllers to industrial test machines.
+Engineering student at The Neotia University (TNU) , building embedded systems and robotics — from flight controllers to industrial test machines.

 I work across the full hardware stack: microcontroller firmware, sensor fusion, motor control, and the serial/wireless links that tie it all to a GUI or ground station.